MayankFawkes/Instagram-Scraper/README.md

 # Instagram-Scraper
 Have Fun :p

 # About
-* with username you can scpapr all images and video
+* with username you can Scraper all images and videos
 * Easy to use

 # Help